CAUTION: This is a subset of the Rules of the Road or “ColRegs”. Everyone is encouraged to read the ColRegs at least once in their boating career.

-- Power boats crossing each others path: The vessel that is passing Right to Left (from Starboard to Port) is the Stand on Vessel over the Port vessel (on the left).
+- Power boats crossing each others path: The vessel that is passing Right to Left (from Starboard to Port) is the Stand on Vessel and the other vessel shall keep clear.

 - Two Sailboats meeting; Starboard tack is the Stand on Vessel over Port tack.
 If the tack of the other vessel can’t be determined is shall be treated as if it is on Starboard Tack.
 If both boats are on the same tack then the Leeward boat is the Stand on Vessel over the Windward boat.
-Because the Windward Leeward situation is often confused some Windward sailors will give way to a Leeward Vessel even when the Windward Vessel has the right of way.
+Because the Windward Leeward situation is often confused some Windward sailors will give way to a Leeward Vessel even when the Windward Vessel is the Stand on Vessel.

 - A vessel restricted to narrow channels is the Stand on Vessel over vessels under 20 meters or fishing or sailing.

 - A vessel that is in a traffic pattern (VTS) is Stand on over a vessel under 20 meters in length or a sailing vessel.